rinkkasatiainen/aws-e2e-tests/README.md

 This step is done when the stack is created successfully.
 This might require you to have certain AWS access rights.
 You can verify this from AWS Console -> Service CloudFormation -> Stacks

-# step 0: development environment
+## step 0: development environment

-## AWS account
+### AWS account

 You start by creating and AWS account or use existing.
 Also, setup your AWS profile configs according to what is expected.
-The last to parts (role_arn and mfa_serial are optional - used if you do a role jump to dev role)

 in `~/.aws/config` file the following should apply
 ```bash